Who is Using the Extreme Event Game?

 George Washington University

-“It is great because with our school and the population we teach, we think a lot about differentiation and this game does so much to be able to server the needs of different learners.
+“It is great because with our school and the population we teach, we think a lot about differentiation and this game does so much to be able to serve the needs of different learners.
 The more we have simulations and experiences like the ones you have designed, and it really is expertly designed, the more students feel that they are doing things that relate to their world.”

 6th Grade Math and Science Teacher